cloudevents/spec/spec.md

 ### eventType
 * Type: String
-* Description: Type of the event `data`.
-Producers can specify the format of this, depending on their service.
-This enables the interpretation of `data`, and can be used for routing, policy and more.
+* Description: Type of occurrence which has happened.
+The event type MUST be namespaced with a package based on the reverse-DNS of a domain associated with the software that produced the event.
+This MAY be used for routing, observability, policy enforcement, etc.
 * Constraints:
    * REQUIRED
    * MUST be a non-empty string
+   * MUST be prefixed with a reverse-DNS name associated with the software that produces the event
-* Examples:
+* Examples
-  * customer.created
+   * com.github.pull.create

 ### eventTypeVersion
 * Type: String